alterNERDtive/VaultHunters-tweaks/README.md

 * Fake Players can interact with research-gated things again (e.g. Routers can bone meal Botany Pots, Molecular Assemblers can craft modded shit again, …).

+## Performance Fixes

+* Removed an event handler for item colour changes that was called thousands of times per second; this gives a noticeable performance boost.
+Downside: jewels and unidentified gear are now all colourless.
+This is going to be fixed in update 11.

 ## QoL Changes

 ### Budding Crystal (Sky Vaults)